sammcdsam/dog_detector/README.md

 # Dog Detector
 A dog detector built using YOLOV3  and Tensorflow in python.
-It looks for 2 dogs in the frame and sends me a photo using the Discord API.
+It looks for either dog in the frame and sends me a photo using the Discord API.
 Designing to be able to snoop on my dogs.

 <p align="center">
   <img src="/data/output_images/dog_livestream.JPG" />